 Building Construction Technologies 4

 Course # 8720340

-Grade Level 12
+Grade 12

+Level

 Length 1 year

 Prerequisite Building Construction Technologies 3

 Credit 1

-The purpose of this course is to develop competencies

 The purpose of this course is to develop competencies in exterior finish carpentry.

 Available to all traditional students entering 9th grade at SPHS in the 2020-2021 school year.